cernvm/cernvm-micro/cluster_contextualization.md

    in this file, to the location where the master's IP address should be placed.
 6. Launch a master VM.
 7. Launch slave VMs.

+Cluster PIN is for one time use only.
+If you want to create a new cluster or recreate an old one, you must generate a new PIN.

 ### Master context file example